tc39/proposal-pattern-matching/README.md

 are in fact bindings.
 Since Primitive Patterns and Variable Patterns are treated largely identically, the distinction can fortunately remain academic here.

+Note: Just like with Primitive Patterns, no coercion is performed on the subjects
+(or on the pattern value,
+except for the effect of `+`/`-`, which is explicitly asking for a numeric coercion), so the type has to already match.

 #### Examples